ds7363/movie/README.md

 Special thanks to *David, Catalin, Thomas, and Matthias Kebede* for their valuable support throughout the entire process.
 They actively participated in filming and contributed to the coding and development of the project.

 Feel free to explore our journey in raising awareness about men's mental health.
-Together, let's make a difference.\
+Together, let's make a difference!